cncf/techdocs/assessments/0009-iin-toto.md

 **Comments**

 - **Information Architecture:** Content is well-written, clear, and fairly complete, but scattered among the Specification, GitHub READMEs, and read-the-docs.

-  The reference information in read-the-docs is complete and well-structured, but not immediately discoverable.
-It is not clear that it applies only to the Python reference implementation.
-There seems to be no plan for supplying similar reference doc for other implementations (such as auto-generated but very differently presented reference docs for the Go implementation: https://pkg.go.dev/github.com/in-toto/in-toto-golang).
+Almost all doc content is in GitHub (in README files, the Specification, or comments in demos).
+Most of it should be surfaced to indexed documents on the website to make it versionable, editable, and localizable.
+The README files can then provide a quick summary of what is in the repo, and link to the Doc home page (or directly into a relevant section of the web doc) for detailed information.

 - **New user content:** Lots of good intro material and get-started demos, but not immediately discoverable or identifiable.
 The Specification has an excellent high-level overview that includes the expected workflow, identifies user roles, and provides a Glossary.
 The Get Started menu on the home page points to demos and the spec, but not to the [README for the main repo](https://github.com/in-toto/in-toto), which looks like the intended starting place specifically addressed to new users.

 - **Content maintainability:** The scattered docs make specific info hard to find, and lead to duplication that can complicate maintainance.
+Consolidating the docs into a separate, well-structured web site will allow you to have a single "source of truth". and enable versioning and maintenance.

 - **Content creation processes:** The [Contributing](https://github.com/in-toto/community/blob/main/CONTRIBUTING.md) and [Governance](https://github.com/in-toto/community/blob/main/GOVERNANCE.md) do not mention changes or additions to documentation as a potential area of contribution.